Jana1945/Laab2/README.md

    Proplem Explaination : The goal of this project is to to predict total revenue based on product categroy, price discount precentage , quantity sold ,customer regionand revenue.
 This is regression problem because the output is a continuous numeric value.
-# Part 3: Loading and Inspecting the Dataset in Python
+# Part 3: Loading and Inspecting the Dataset in Pytho
+There is uploaded Jupyter Notebook
+# Part 4: Designing the Methodology Diagram
+There is uploaded PNG